imgntn/rendezvous/README.md

 <b>Using # 1 --To start the server:</b><br>
+copy sampleconfig.js to config.js and set it up so it points to mongodb://localhost:/yourDatabaseName i.e. mongodb://localhost:/rdzv
 node server.js

 <b>Using # 2 -- To register a device from the client:</b><br>